get-carefull/data-api-mapper-js/README.md

 # Expressions of Gratitude 🎁

 * tell others about the project 📢
-* Invite a beer 🍺   or a coffee ☕  a someone of the team.
+* Invite someone of the team for a 🍺  or a coffee ☕ .
 * etc.